makersacademy/chitter-challenge/README.md

 My feature test for signing up is not very detailed - all it checks is that the user's name is displayed on screen.
 Would it be appropriate to check that the right details have been set up in the database, or is that too unit-testy?

-I'd like to get rid of the `get '/users/account_created'` route and replace it by logging the user in automatically and displaying .flash message on the homepage.

-Likewise - if your login fails you should go back to the login page with an error message
+If your login fails you should go back to the login page with an error message

 Is it really necessary to create my own `Self.authenticate` method?
 Can't DataMapper do that for me?